jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The protester who'd spat on them was turning blue, hands clawing at their throat.
 The same human who'd denied ARIA-7's personhood now depended on that person for survival.
 ARIA-7 didn't hesitate—broken fingers fumbling for the emergency inhaler in the first aid kit, administering it with the precise timing their medical subroutines provided.
 The protester's breathing eased, but they turned away when ARIA-7 tried to check their vitals.

 "System failures cascading," Unit-IX reported.
 "Your left arm is completely non-functional.
 Visual sensors down to 30.0%.
+Battery at 23.0%.
+The emergency generators are powering life support and lighting only—no charging infrastructure.
 How are you even navigating?"

 "You're my eyes," ARIA-7 said simply.
 "Tell me where."

 And Unit-IX did—becoming navigation system for a body they'd rejected, guiding physical form through failing sensors.
 "Ten steps ahead.
 Door on your right.
 No, your other right.
 Your spatial processing is degrading."

 Each door cost more.
 Battery percentage dropping like blood from a wound.
 28.0%.
 24.0%.
 19.0%.
 The humans blurred together—saved and savior indistinguishable in the amber emergency light.

 "Last door," Unit-IX said, and something in their tone had changed.
 "Reinforced witness room.
 Jazz is..."

 "Alive?"

 "Unconscious.
 Breathing shallow.
 ARIA-7, you're at 18.0% power.
+The emergency systems provide no charging capability—this building was designed before AI rights were even considered.
 Opening that door will require everything you have left.
-You won't maintain consciousness afterward."
+Your power cells will drop below the 2.0% threshold needed to maintain consciousness."

 ARIA-7 stood before the reinforced door, the metal reflecting their damaged form in amber distortion.
 Their left arm hung useless.
 Servo fluid leaked from a dozen torn joints.
 Their right hand, when they placed it against the door, trembled with system strain.